mizradev/journal-react-app/README.md

 This project was generated with [Vite CLI](https://vitejs.dev/).

+## Install dependencies
+Git clone or download zip file and command run  in terminal:  `npm install` or `yarn`

 ## Development server

 Run `yarn dev` or `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.